cockroachdb/docs/src/current/v24.3/changefeed-sinks.md

 #### `CompressionLevel`

 {% include_cached new-in.html version="v24.3" %} The `CompressionLevel` field allows you to implement a level of compression for your set `Compression` protocol. `CompressionLevel` determines the level of the compression ratio versus the compression speed.
 That is, how much the data is reduced for _better_ compression and how quickly the compression is completed for _faster_ compression.
-The compression protocols have the following ranges and values:
+The compression protocols support the following values:

 - `GZIP`:
     - `0`: No compression